 • The week leading to the first performance (called Tech Week) is a busy one.
 Tech Dinners (prepaid dinners during Tech Week) are available for purchase to alleviate the "What's for Dinner?" question during Tech Week.

-• Each volunteering family member must complete a limited background check once a year for a small fee.
+• Each volunteering family member must complete a limited background check every two years.

 Time